 A component of Dr. Muñoz's portfolio as Senior Vice President and Vice Provost includes the oversight of university-wide academic support units, some of which include the Academic Testing Center, University Advising, the Center for Active Learning and Undergraduate Engagement (CALUE), the Teaching, Learning and Professional Development Center, Women's Studies, Military & Veterans Programs, and Support Operations for Academic Retention (SOAR).
 As a representative of Texas Tech University, Dr. Muñoz serves on the Association of Public and Land Grant University's (APLU) Commission on Access, Diversity and Excellence, is a member of the National Association of Diversity Officers in Higher Education Board of Directors, and has been an appointed member of the Planning Committee for the National Outreach Scholarship Conference.

-His work has appeared in scholarly journals, books, encyclopedias and national conferences.
+Dr. Muñoz's work has appeared in scholarly journals, books, encyclopedias, and national conferences.
 His research has been presented at the annual conferences of the American Educational Research Association and the American Educational Studies Association.
 He is the author of book chapters, academic articles, and over 30 referred conference presentations.
 In 2010, Dr. Muñoz was among the contributing editors of the seminal compilation, Handbook of Latinos and Education, Routledge.
-The Handbook has received the coveted American Association of Educational Studies, prestigious Critic's Choice Book Award.
+The Handbook has received the coveted American Association of Educational Studies' prestigious Critic's Choice Book Award.

-In Texas, he is currently on the Board of Directors for Covenant Health System, the Louise Hopkins Underwood Center for the Arts, Lubbock Avalanche-Journal Editorial Board, and the South Plains Workforce Development Board.
+In Texas, Dr. Muñoz is currently on the Board of Directors for Covenant Health System, the Louise Hopkins Underwood Center for the Arts, and the South Plains Workforce Development Board.
 Dr. Muñoz is also a Director in the Texas Lyceum.
 He is past president of the Lubbock Boys and Girls Club, past board member and vice president of the South Plains Boy Scout Council, former commissioner of the Lubbock Housing Authority and Texas Youth Commissioner, and former board member of the Texas Diversity Council and American State Bank Advisory Board.
-In 2008, Dr. Muñoz was appointed by Texas Governor Rick Perry to the Board of Directors for the Texas Department of Housing and Community Affairs.
+In 2008, Dr. Muñoz was appointed by Texas Governor Rick Perry to the Board of Directors for the Texas Department of Housing and Community Affairs, where he currently serves as Vice Chairman.
 His community service has been recognized through numerous certificates of commendation from local, state, and congressional offices.